tspascoal-demo2/MyShuttle/docs/configuring.md

 In order to run the workflows you need to configure these things before hand.

+> If you forked the repository then you need to go the actions tab and enable actions on your repository.

 ## Secrets

 You need to configure a few secrets in your repository: